UM-PEPL/HallThruster.jl/README.md

 ## Citation

 If you use this code in your work, please cite our JOSS publication.
-A BibTEX entry can be found in Citation.bib
+A BibTEX entry can be found in [CITATION.bib](https://github.com/UM-PEPL/HallThruster.jl/blob/main/CITATION.bib).